AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 IMPORTANT: You do NOT need to code your website (i.e., html, etc.).
 The index.html file in the repository will do this for you.
 IMPORTANT: Do not use wix.com or squarespace or something like that.
 You need to get a domain name and a server, NOT a fancy website built by one of these companies.
-- If you are having trouble with this step I can host your experiment if need be.
+- If you would prefer to skip this step, I'm happy to host your experiment on my server.
 Simply email me: anton.gollwitzer@gmail.com

 If you set up your own server I'd recommend the following three steps:
 - Get a domain and simple hosting from godaddy (there are cheaper and better options) or some other website hosting company.